 a.
 Whether an occupational health and safety management system has been implemented by the entity?
 (Yes/ No).
-If yes, the coverage such system?
+If yes, is the coverage such system?

-Yes, the Company has implemented an occupational Health and Safety Management System to ensure that the Company meets its legal obligations and provides a safe and healthy working environment for its employees.
+Yes, the Company has implemented an occupational Health and Safety Management System, which covers its entire operations and all of its employees, to ensure that the Company meets its legal obligations and provides a safe and healthy working environment for its employees.

-Due to the nature of apparel/accessory retail business, the stores and office environment do not pose any significant occupational health and safety risks.
-The Company has adopted Health & Safety Policy aligned with the Tata Group Retail Safety Standards, as well as regulations such as the Shops and Establishment Act and the National Building Code for Office/ Warehouse/ Commercial Buildings.
+The Company has adopted Health & Safety Policy aligned with the Tata Group Retail Safety Standards, as well as regulations such as the Shops and Establishment Act and the National Building Code for Office / Warehouse/Commercial Buildings.
 Additionally, we incorporate best practices recommended by subject matter experts and the Tata Group's centralized safety team.
-This Policy also extends to external contractors and third-party service providers who work at our sites.
+This policy also extends to external contractors and third-party service providers who work at our sites.